Mizzou-CBMI/COSMOS2/README.rst

 Since the original publication, it has been re-written and open-sourced by the original author, in a collaboration between `The Lab for Personalized Medicine <http://lpm.hms.harvard.edu/>`_ at Harvard Medical School, the `Wall Lab <http://wall-lab.stanford.edu/>`_ at Stanford University, and
 `Invitae <http://invitae.com>`_.
-Invitae is a leading clinical genetic sequencing diagnostics laboratory where the author is currently employed, and where Cosmos is deployed in production and processes thousands of samples per month.
-It is used by researchers around the world; if you use it for cool stuff please let us know!
+Invitae is a leading clinical genetic sequencing diagnostics laboratory where Cosmos is deployed in production and processes thousands of samples per month.
+It is also used by various research groups around the world; if you use it for cool stuff please let us know!

 Features
 _________